AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 ### 2.2 Structure of this repository

 #### 2.2.2 Data folder
 You will need to manually create a folder with the name "Data".
-You will need to download the [dataset](https://drive.google.com/file/d/1uBQVp9b_pjIhU7E6EhaDXizVb1PbMgOG/view?usp=share_link) and put it under this folder.
+You will need to download from [here](https://drive.google.com/file/d/1eEsSmOmAoyWYQgmJyfhtCPjT6lauQGNv/view?usp=share_link) and put it under this folder.

 #### 2.2.3 images folder
 It contains the static pictures for this repo.